Wheelchair Accessibility at Krka National Park

 Krka National Park is one of the most popular destinations in Croatia.
 Unlike Plitvice Lakes National Park, wheelchair accessibility at Krka is better designed.
-This guide will break down the areas that are- and aren’t- suited for wheelchairs.

 Note: Some of the links in this post are affiliate links.
 If you make a purchase, we’ll make a small commission at no cost to you.
 This is how we continue expanding the content on A Piece of Travel, so we thank you for your support.